Devin Vassell

-Early life and high school career
+Early life

 Vassell grew up in Suwanee, Georgia and attended Peachtree Ridge High School.
 As a senior, Vassell averaged 21.6 points and 8.9 rebounds per game and was named the regional Player of the Year by the Gwinnett Daily Post.
-Vassell committed to play college basketball at Florida State over offers from Texas Tech, North Florida, and Stetson.
+Vassell committed to play college basketball at Florida State over offers from Texas Tech, North Florida and Stetson.

 College career

 As a true freshman, Vassell averaged 4.5 points and 1.5 rebounds per game and led all ACC freshman with a .419 three-point shooting percentage.
-He scored a season-high 16 points on December 17, 2018 in a win over Southeast Missouri State.
+He scored a season-high 16 points on December 17, 2018, in a win over Southeast Missouri State.
 Vassell made a three-pointer with 4.5 seconds left in regulation to force overtime in the Seminoles' 65–63 win over Virginia Tech in the quarterfinals of the 2019 ACC men's basketball tournament.

 He was named a starter for the Seminoles' going into his sophomore season.
 Vassell was named the Most Outstanding Player of the 2019 Emerald Coast Classic after scoring 16 points against Chicago State, 13 against 17th-ranked Tennessee and 13 points against Purdue in the final.
 Midway through the season Vassell's play lead him to be considered as a potential first round pick in the 2020 NBA draft.
 He scored a career-high 18 points against Virginia in a 54–50 victory and set a new career high the next game with 23 points and 11 rebounds against Miami and was named the ACC co-Player of the Week.
-Vassell surpassed his previous career high with 27 points while going 7–for–7 on three point shots against Virginia Tech on February 1, 2020.
+Vassell surpassed his previous career high with 27 points while going 7-for-7 on three-point shots against Virginia Tech on February 1, 2020.
 Vassell missed a game against Syracuse for undisclosed reasons on February 15.
 At the conclusion of the regular season, Vassell was selected to the Second Team All-ACC.
 He led the team in scoring with 12.7 points per game and in rebounding with 5.1 per game and was second on the team in blocks (29), assists (49) and steals (42).
 Following the end of the season, Vassell announced that he would enter the 2020 NBA draft.